ibm-cloud-docs/power-iaas/migration-strategies.md

 3. Create a virtual tape and *IMGCLG* on the on-premises system and perform an operating system save by entering, `GO LICPGM Option 40`.
 4. Transfer or FTP the images to the IBM Cloud.

-    You can accomplish the transfer by using some of the listed migration strategies (MDM, ICOS, Aspera, etc.).
+    You can accomplish the transfer by using some of the listed migration strategies (MDM, COS, Aspera, etc.).
     {: important}

 5. Restore or slip the installation of the OS to get the base OS to the same level as it was on your on-premises system.